How Much Should I Pay a Babysitter or Nanny?

 Paying a Casual Babysitter

-Huddle babysitters' hourly rates vary from $25/hr to $35/hr, and $27/hr is the average expected hourly rate.
-Sitters are usually happy to negotiate a rate based on job requirements, details and how much advance notice they are given from the start time.
+Huddle babysitters' hourly rates are usually between $25/hr to $35/hr, and $27/hr is the average expected hourly rate.
+Sitters are usually happy to negotiate a rate based on job requirements, and how much advance notice they are given from the start time.

 Ad-hoc babysitters would be considered casual employees, and therefore your obligation is to pay them above minimum wage plus casual loading.
 For more information, see Fair Work Australia's website.